arut-ji/lectures/second-year/database/README.md

 ## Features Comparison
 In the next topic, we will be discussing on Cloud Firestore features in compare with SQL features.
 These following topics will be focused.

-- Selecting all or particular columns from one table [todo]
+- Selecting all or particular columns from one table
 - Selecting specified rows from on a table [todo]
 - Built-in functions [todo]
 - Calculations [todo]